esthesis-iot/esthesis-edge/esthesis-edge-docs/Writerside/topics/Dev-environment-setup.md

 well as the ones setup in `application.yaml` will get you up and running with no additional changes.

 ## Notes
-1. You can create a local-env.sh script alongside the dev.sh script to customise your local development environment.
+1. You can create a `local-env.sh` script alongside the `dev.sh` script to customise your local development environment.
-If such a file exist, it will be sourced by the dev.sh.
-Your local-env.sh file can be used to set environment variables unique to your own development environment, for example:
+If such a file exist, it will be sourced by the `dev.sh`.
+Your `local-env.sh` file can be used to set environment variables unique to your own development environment, for example:
     ```
     export ESTHESIS_EDGE_MODULES_ENEDIS_CLIENT_ID="myclientId"